John Ruskin: Turner Bequest

-Religious "unconversion"
+Religious struggle

 In 1858, Ruskin was again travelling in Europe.
 The tour took him from Switzerland to Turin, where he saw Paolo Veronese's Presentation of the Queen of Sheba at the Galleria Sabauda.
 He would later claim (in April 1877) that the discovery of this painting, contrasting starkly with a particularly dull sermon that he had listened to at a Waldensian church in Turin, led to his "unconversion" from Evangelical Christianity.
 He had, however, doubted his Evangelical Christian faith for some time, shaken by Biblical and geological scholarship that was seen as undermining the literal truth and absolute authority of the Bible: "those dreadful hammers!" he wrote to Henry Acland, "I hear the chink of them at the end of every cadence of the Bible verses."
 This "loss of faith" precipitated a considerable personal crisis.
 His confidence undermined, he believed that much of his writing to date had been founded on a bed of lies and half-truths.
-He later returned to Christianity.
+After a long struggle in matters of faith Ruskin returned to Christianity.